EVOTER: Evolution of Transparent Explainable Rule-sets: Illustrating EVOTER's Performance

-The standard approach in ESP is to evolve neural networks as the surrogate.
-Neural networks are powerful and flexible, but they are opaque.
-In contrast, rule sets are transparent; an important question is whether they perform approximately as well as neural networks in the same task.
-This question is evaluated in this section in the task of recommending treatment for heart failures through the ESP approach.
+The standard approach in ESP is to evolve neural networks as the prescriptor.
+While neural networks are powerful and flexible, they are opaque.
+On the other hand, rule sets are transparent and interpretable.
+An essential question is whether rule sets can achieve performance comparable to neural networks in this role.
+In this section, this question is answered in two different tasks, one (heart-failure prevention) involving a single objective and the other (diabetes treatment) two objectives.
+In both cases, the performance of rule sets is found only slightly short of that of the neural networks, demonstrating that explainability can be achieved with a minimal cost.